 While pumpkin pie has been the most iconic Thanksgiving Dinner staple, not much is known about its humble beginnings.
 Learn 4 Facts About Pumpkin Pie I Bet You Didn’t Know, and don’t forget to share with your family and friends.

 Happy Holidays Sweets!

-1.)
-The first recorded recipe for “modern” pumpkin pie was published in 1796 in American Cookery by Amelia Simmons.
-It was called ‘Pompkin Pudding.’
+1. The first recorded recipe for “modern” pumpkin pie was published in 1796 in American Cookery by Amelia Simmons.
+It was called ‘Pumpkin Pudding.’
 The cookbook was the first one devoted to foods native to the Americas.

 2. The world’s largest pumpkin pie weighed over 350 pounds and was made with 80 pounds of pumpkin, 36 pounds of sugar, and 144 eggs.